 Regular change of transmission fluid will significantly increase the life of your transmission.
 Always check for any damage or other problems in your car, and diagnose them early, to prevent greater loss or expenditure in the future.

-Please note that the figures mentioned in this article are only cost estimates, and the actual prices may differ depending on various factors.
+Please note that all the figures mentioned are only cost estimates, and the actual prices may differ depending on various factors.